waynedog74/content/media/Changing the resolution of a video using ffmpeg.md

 ---
-Title: Changing the resolution of a video using ffmpeg
+Title: "Changing the resolution of a video using ffmpeg"
-Date: 2017-01-10 11:24
+Date: 2017-01-10 11:24:00
-Category: media
+Categories: [media]
-Tags: ffmpeg
+Tags: [ffmpeg]
 Authors: sedlav
 ---